patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/html-css/css-variables-and-overrides.md

 It should look like this: `--pf-global`

 #### Step 2.2
 Add the concept to the global custom property.
-The concept for the link color is link.
+The concept for the link color is `link`.

 The global custom property should now look like this: `--pf-global--link`